Card Questions Fare Capping Reduced Fare Pass and Product PAL Paratransit

 What if the farebox is out of order?

 MetGo fareboxes have independent devices that can be used.
-If the MetGo card reader is offline, cash can still be accepted, or a barcode can be read from a mobile device.
+If the MetGo card reader is not working cash can still be accepted, or a barcode can be read from a mobile device.
 If the farebox is completely out of order, then no fares can be charged.

 What if my card can’t be read on the farebox due to it being damaged?